-During 2014, there were five meetings of the Board of Directors.
-Each director attended at least 75% of the Board meetings and his or her applicable Committee meetings.
+During 2016, there were five meetings of the Board of Directors and three meetings of the Executive Committee.
+Each director attended at least 80% of the Board meetings and his or her applicable Committee meetings.
 While the Company does not have a formal policy with regard to Board members' attendance at the Annual Meeting of Stockholders, all members of the Board are encouraged to attend.
-All members of the Board attended last year's Annual Meeting of Stockholders held on May 19, 2014.
+All members of the Board attended last year's Annual Meeting of Stockholders held on May 16, 2016.